benschac/data-structures-algorithms/stack/README.md

 #### Methods
-- push
+- push (Add element to stack)
-- pop
+- pop (Remove first element in stack)
-- size
+- size (Get size of stack)
-- peek
+- peek (Get last value of stack)
-- isEmpty
+- isEmpty (Boolean value if stack has elements stored)
-- clear
+- clear (Remove all items from stack)